Sustaining Biodiversity

 Sustaining Biodiversity Faculty Research Cluster

-Biodiversity is the richness of life on earth, past and present.
+Biodiversity is the richness of life on Earth, past and present.
 It encompasses genes, genotypes, populations, species and ecosystems, essentially all levels in the extraordinary hierarchy of organization and structure of organisms.
-It also is the natural capital of our planet, through which we derive vital resources that underpin all livelihoods and cultures.
+It is also the natural capital of our planet, through which we derive vital resources that underpin all livelihoods and cultures.
 Humans have greatly accelerated the loss of biodiversity to our own detriment, thus creating an urgent need for outstanding research and effective public outreach.
 Increasing scientific knowledge and public understanding of biodiversity can lead to decisions that yield more sustainable economic growth and reduce human impacts on ecosystems.

 Phase I